Overview of the best photonics books: 2025 update

 Computational photonics: an introduction with Matlab

-If you are an engineering student, then you have probably dabbled around with Matlab.
 Matlab is especially well suited to solving the various equations you commonly encounter as a photonics engineer.
 So it is only fitting to include this book on computational photonics with Matlab.

 The book starts with a recap of the basics of optics and electromagnetism and then proceeds to deal with more advanced topics.
-The main idea is to introduce graduate students and engineers to the simulation of fundamental photonic devices.

 The main numerical schemes for modeling the propagation of light introduced in this book are the finite-difference time-domain method and the finite-element beam propagation method.